The Sin I committed when I started my first business in 2004 was that I wore every hat in the business. There was no alternative option back then.

 - Customer First – this is not at the expense of sacrificing your team: as you know, customers are not always right.
 What this habit creates is empathetic listening to the needs and aspirations of the customer.

-- Consultative Sales Process – every business must have a formal sales process that is based on an insightful dialogue and deep understanding of if you firstly have a solution for your customer and secondly what is the value of this to them.
+- Consultative Sales Process – every business must have a formal sales development process that is based on an insightful dialogue and deep understanding of if you firstly have a solution for your customer and secondly what is the value of this to them.

 - Celebrate Wins – creating on-going success in your business requires that you celebrate wins in those areas of the business that you would like to further grow.
 Celebrate both your internal sale successes as well as the wins that your customers experience by using your widget or service.